AlainParadis/designschool/_topics/books.md

   ### Page Decorations

-  On the Folios layer and on the A-Master, add a 3p0 black bar across the top of the spread using the Rectangle tool.
+  On the Folios layer and on the A-Parent, add a 3p0 black bar across the top of the spread using the Rectangle tool.
 Make sure you reach the bleed line on three sides.

   <figure>
       <img class="size100" alt="indesign-books-formative-page-decoration" src="/images/indesign-books/indesign-books-formative-page-decoration.jpg">
   <figcaption>
-    A black bar is placed along the tops of the spreads on A-Master, on a Folios layer.
+    A black bar is placed along the tops of the spreads on A-Parent, on a Folios layer.
   </figcaption>
   </figure>